Technology is the easy part of building an open society. Dealing with the human side of the problem is much tougher.

 Social enterprise expert Kate Beecroft moderated a panel at Open Source Open Society looking at how open data can lead to a more open style of government.

-Laura O’Connell Rapira, campaigns director at ActionStation, says she hasn’t seen any examples of how this culture of openness might work at a national level, but witnessed the effect of how Vancouver council had an online project allowing people to make suggestions.
+Laura O’Connell Rapira, campaigns director at ActionStation, says she hasn’t seen any examples of how this culture of openness might work at a national level, but saw the effect of how Vancouver council had an online project allowing people to make suggestions.
 She says this has brought about cultural changes.

 Bene Anderson who works for New Zealand’s Department of Internal Affairs says: “There’s more to open government than being able to access data”.